Albert Heijn: Organisation and brand value

-Since 1899, the chain is headquartered in Zaandam, their parent company is also located here.
+Since 1899, the chain is headquartered in Zaandam; their parent company is also located here.
 The chain operates six distribution centres in Nieuwegein, Geldermalsen, Zaandam, Tilburg, Pijnacker and Zwolle.
-In addition to an ever-growing number of stores - both franchise and in-house - the chain also operates seven "Home Shop Centers" in Almere, Eindhoven, Rotterdam, De Meern, Amsterdam, Oosterhout and Bleiswijk.
+In addition to a growing number of stores - both franchise and in-house - the chain also operates seven "Home Shop Centers" in Almere, Eindhoven, Rotterdam, De Meern, Amsterdam, Oosterhout and Bleiswijk.

 The brand value of Albert Heijn was 866 million dollars in 2014, according to Trademark Office Interbrand.
 This put Albert Heijn in 26th place in the European brand values top 50.

 Sustainability

 In 2024, Albert Heijn reported its methane emissions in its 2024 sustainability report, becoming the world's first retailer to publicly disclose its methane emissions.
 The company committed to a 45% emissions reduction by 2030 (compared to 2018 values), and net zero by 2050.